pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 single expression.
 It also makes the API cleaner.
 If properly used a:

 - `groupby` -> marks that groups are aggregated and we expect a `DataFrame` of size `n_groups`
-- `over` -> marks that we want to compute something within a group, but that we doesn't modify the original size of the `DataFrame`
+- `over` -> marks that we want to compute something within a group, but doesn't modify the original size of the `DataFrame`

 ## Window expression rules

-The evaluations of window expressions are as follows (assuming we apply to a `pl.Int32` column):
+The evaluations of window expressions are as follows (assuming we apply it to a `pl.Int32` column):

 ```python
 # aggregate and broadcast within a group